 Rhode Island School of Design Museum curates an impressive collection of Eastman’s watercolors, which brought texture to field drawings of the Gadsden Purchase.

-Santa Rita del Cobra (Copper Mines), Rocky Mts., N.M., ca. 1853.
+Santa Rita del Cobra (Copper Mines), Rocky Mts., N.M., after a John Russell Bartlett sketch (?), ca. 1853.

-Bufa del Cobra, Rocky Mountains, New Mexico, ca. 1853.
+Bufa del Cobra, Rocky Mountains, New Mexico, after a John Russell Bartlett sketch (?), 1853.

 Camping in a Storm on the Mexican Plateau, ca. 1853.